Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Main results

 Let us briefly sketch our proof strategy.
-The proof of the counter-example relies on deterministic arguments and is provided in \cref{sec:nwe}.
-A central argument in the proof of weak existence involves bounding the moments of additive functionals of the driving noise perturbed by a $1$-variation drift (\cref{step02a}).
-These bounds are obtained using a recent modification of stochastic sewing arguments (the Rosenthal-Burkholder stochastic sewing lemma) as well as the John–Nirenberg inequality.
-The obtained bounds are then utilized to derive a priori bounds on the $1$-variation of solutions (\cref{step02b}), which, in turn, yield tightness.
-The final step is to demonstrate stability, which is also achieved using the bounds on moments of additive functionals (\cref{l:stability}).
+The proof of the counterexample relies on deterministic arguments and is presented in Section~\ref{sec:nwe}.
+A central component in establishing weak existence is a moment bound for additive functionals of the driving noise perturbed by a drift of finite $1$-variation (a Krylov-type estimate; see Lemma~\ref{lem:step02a}).
+This bound is derived using a recent refinement of the stochastic sewing method (the Rosenthal–Burkholder stochastic sewing lemma) together with the John–Nirenberg inequality.
+It is then used to obtain a priori bounds on the $1$-variation of the solutions (Corollary~\ref{cor:step02b}), which, in turn, imply tightness.
+The final step is to establish stability, which also relies on the moment bounds for additive functionals (Lemma~\ref{lem:stability}).
+Strong existence for $d = 1$ is shown using a version of the Gy\"{o}ngy–Pardoux argument \cite{GP93a, GP93b}.